collectivecardgame/library/docs/rules-new-cards.md

     - [Some cards](https://www.collective.gg/try-out?imgurl=https://files.collective.gg/p/cards/b8039f70-0d63-11ea-b8a5-55b7f0bcc8e2-s.png) are worded like this but it's actually shorthand for "make a copy of one player's cards under the other player's control."

 Other than these, most effects found in most card games (Hearthstone, Magic, Yu-Gi-Oh) are possible in Collective.

-### 2. Use upcoming terminology for 'remove from the game'

-We are eventually separating "remove from the game" effects into two terms: "bind" (which removes a card from the game with the intention of it being able to come back – these will show up on hover) and "banish" (completely removed from the game forever).
-You can assume that effects like [Dust to Dust](https://files.collective.gg/p/cards/eb13d5e0-fd8a-11e8-853e-4fd996be908b-s.png) would use "banish," and as a result you should not make cards which can "choose" and return cards from the entire "removed from game" zone to play.
-This is because we really want to avoid the "removed from game" zone becoming a "second graveyard" like it is in Magic: the Gathering, leading them to make this [self-deprecating joke](http://gatherer.wizards.com/Handlers/Image.ashx?multiverseid=74231&type=card).

 ## Making last-minute changes